 Please read to the bottom of this page it will answer most questions.

 We don't have any puppies at this time.
 I will be planning a litter later this summer

 All puppies placed from our home are vaccinated and health checked by a Licensed Veterinarian prior to going to their new homes.
 All puppies will have a microchip for permanent identification.
 There will be a pedigree and records of the health testing of the parents.
 We do our best to place puppies in the best homes and try to match the personality of the puppy to the new family.
 Puppies sold with a pet contract will be required to be spayed or neutered.
 We do not sell puppies to parties who wish only to breed.
 French bulldogs rarely whelp naturally and usually require a cesarean section delivery so they are not a breed for those who think they are going to raise puppies for profit.
 There is a strict contract for those puppies sold to both pet and show homes.
 Puppies sold as show prospect are selected, and are just that.
 I use my best judgement to select those puppies I believe will be competitive enough to finish their championship.
 These puppies will be held up to twelve weeks to gain my confidence that they will indeed be competitive.
 There is no way to predict the future; so puppies sold on Show Prospect Contracts will be guaranteed for health but can not be guaranteed they will become champions.

 I also can refer you to other breeders I would trust to place a new family member with you.
 Sometimes that may be an adult that has retired or just didn't want to show.
+There are usually fees for all Frenchies.
 Feel free to contact me if you are looking for a new Frenchie as a member of the family.